How Do You Know If You're Asexual?

-When Michael Doré was in middle school, he started to realize that he was different from his peers.
+Before Michael Doré had even got to high school, he started to realise that he was different from his peers.
 All of the boys in his grade were suddenly looking at and talking about girls as potential girlfriends, people to kiss and eventually have sex with.
 But Doré didn't feel the same way.
 He valued his relationships with women, but couldn't see them as anything more than friends.
 Maybe, you think, he was gay.
-After all, lots of men realize they're gay because they're not attracted to women.
+After all, lots of men realise they're gay because they're not attracted to women.
 But that wasn't it.
 Doré didn't feel sexual attraction toward men, either.
 He didn't feel sexual attraction at all.

 Advertisement